“Just tell me the truth.”

 You find out that the disk tray of your DVD player is broken.
 You suspect that your 6-year-old son broke it.
 You ask him if he broke it, and he doesn't answer but looks guilty.
-You want to encourage him to confess, so you say:
+You say this to encourage him to confess.

 Just tell me the truth.

 This is an order to do something.
 You're telling someone to do only what you ask, without discussing it or protesting.
 Some examples: